bemit/create-page-starter/README.md

 - `.env` for configuration of env vars
     - need to be prefixed with either `REACT_APP_` or `WEB_APP_` to be available in javascript
 - `build` dist folder after running `npm run build` or while `npm run start`
+    - each page will be saved in a folder, standard: `build/defaultPage`
+    - media files are saved in `build/media`
 - `public` with general files in root like `manifest.json`
 - `public/admin` config and setup files for netlify cms
 - `src/api` may be used as mock api